-- Use the X-S keyboard shortcut. - Click anywhere in the adjacent list of snippets. - Click the Save button in the bottom right corner of the app window.
+- Click anywhere in the adjacent list of snippets. - Click the Save button in the bottom right corner of the app window.

 All done?
 Voilà!
 Now, every time you type kr in a Mac app in which you can type, it will expand to Kind regards,.